 - I use a medium-wide grip.

 - I keep my body parallel to the ground (without using inertia).
+And I also keep my knees slightly bend.

 - Finally, I carry my arms slightly bent backward until the bar touches my body.